 In addition to Operation Sacred Trust, beginning next week in San Diego, PAIRS will train nearly 200 VA Chaplains and behavioral health specialists from key sites throughout the nation to help active-duty and Veteran couples learn skills to strengthen their marriages and families.
 In 2009, PAIRS collaboration with the Charlie Norwood VA Medical Center in Augusta, Georgia was recognized by the VA as a National Best Practice in Marriage Enrichment.

-Seth Eisenberg, President of PAIRS Foundation, said the organization’s work with Veteran families nationwide has shown evidence-based marriage and relationship education that strengthens family resiliency is key to housing stability.
+Berman-Eisenberg’s husband, Seth Eisenberg, is CEO of PAIRS Foundation.
+He said the organization’s work with Veteran families nationwide has shown evidence-based marriage and relationship education that strengthens family resiliency is important to lasting housing stability.